techmuch/generator-huddle/app/templates/_README.md

   - Start the application

 ### Required before getting started
-First, your machine must have at minume the following installed:
+First, your machine must have at minimum the following installed:

   - node.js
   - npm

-follow the appropreate step to install these required tools before proceeding.
+take the appropreate step to install these required tools before proceeding.

 ### Clone, Pull Dependancey, Start